RetroDECK/ES-DE/INSTALL.md

 After installation, make a copy of `TDM-GCC-64/bin/mingw32-make` to `make` just for convenience.

-I won't get into the details on how to configure Git, but there are many resources available online to support with this.
-The `Git Bash` shell is very useful though as it's somewhat reproducing a Unix environment using MinGW/MSYS.
+Note that most GDB builds for Windows have broken Python support so that pretty printing won't work.
+The recommended MinGW installation should work fine though.

+**Other preparations:**

 Install your editor of choice, I use [VSCode](https://code.visualstudio.com).

+Configure Git.
+I won't get into the details on how it's done, but there are many resources available online to support with this.
+The `Git Bash` shell shipped with Git for Windows is very useful though as it's somewhat reproducing a Unix environment using MinGW/MSYS2.

 It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the editor, although it can also be configured in Git for conversion during commits.
 The source code for ES-DE only uses Unix-style line breaks.

-Note that most GDB builds for Windows have broken Python support so that pretty printing won't work.
-The MinGW installation recommended above should work fine though.
+In the description below it's assumed that all build steps for MinGW/GCC will be done in the Git Bash shell, and all the build steps for MSVC will be done in the MSVC developer console (x64 Native Tools Command Prompt for VS).

 **Download the dependency packages:**

-FreeImage\
+FreeImage (binary distribution) \
 [https://sourceforge.net/projects/freeimage](https://sourceforge.net/projects/freeimage)

-cURL\
+cURL (Windows 64 bit binary, the MinGW version even if using MSVC) \
 [https://curl.haxx.se/download.html](https://curl.haxx.se/download.html)

-SDL2\
+SDL2 (development libraries, MinGW or VC/MSVC) \
 [https://www.libsdl.org/download-2.0.php](https://www.libsdl.org/download-2.0.php)

-libVLC\
+libVLC (both win64 binary and source distributions) \
 [https://ftp.lysator.liu.se/pub/videolan/vlc](https://ftp.lysator.liu.se/pub/videolan/vlc)

-For VLC, download both the binary distribution for win64 as well as the source code package.

-Uncompress the files for the above packages to a suitable directory, for example `C:\Programming\Dependencies`
+Uncompress the files from the above packages to a suitable directory, for example `C:\Programming\Dependencies`

+Append `_src` or something appropriate to the VLC source distribution directory as it has the same name as the binary distribution.

 GLEW\
 [http://glew.sourceforge.net](http://glew.sourceforge.net)

-This library needs to be compiled from source as the pre-built libraries don't seem to work with GCC.
+If using MinGW, this library needs to be compiled from source as the pre-built libraries don't seem to work with GCC.
 The GitHub repo seems to be somewhat broken as well, therefore the manual download is required.
 It's recommended to get the source in zip format and uncompress it to the same directory as the other libraries listed above.

 Then simply build the required glew32.dll library: